theobald-software/helpcenter.theobald-software.github.io/includes/components/odata/about-odata.md

+!!! warning
+	**Timeout Error**<br>
+	Extractions of large data sets may run into timeouts.
+	This is a known issue that will be fixed in the next update.

 ### About OData Services

 The {{ odata }} {{ component }} in {{ productName }} consumes the data provided by SAP OData services.